 Senior Lecturer in Criminal Justice

-I joined the School of Law in 2001, working on a series of linked research projects in the areas of crime prevention, policing and security.
+I joined the School of Law in 2001, working on a series of linked research projects in the areas of policing and security.

-In 2004, I was appointed to a lectureship in the School to teach and research criminology, victimology and criminal justice.
+In 2004, I was appointed to a lectureship in the School to teach and research criminal justice, criminology and victimology.

 My research interests come together around exploring the changes and continuities in the provision, role, function and effectiveness of contemporary policing and security endeavours.

 In particular, I have a long-standing interest in the governance of security in the night-time economy.
 My other research interests include the security of older people and distraction burglary.